-Bringing your kids to Zion National Park?
-The most visited of the Mighty 5 national parks in southern Utah, Zion is a place for adventurers, as only a fraction of the park can be seen from the road.
+Are you bringing your kids to Zion National Park?
+The most visited of the mighty five national parks in southern Utah, Zion is a place for adventurers, as only a fraction of the park can be seen from the road.
 From different trailheads on the canyon floor, there are hundreds of miles of trails leading into the narrow slot canyons and alongside the towering cliffs of Navajo sandstone.
 It's a geology geek's paradise, with rock formations that span more than 150 million years of history.

 This is not a drive-through park.
 You leave your car at one of the parking lots and take a shuttle to the part of the park where you want to go.
 There is an excellent, free shuttle system that serves Zion Canyon in a loop and can bring you to the most popular areas.
 Grab maps at the park visitor center, then continue on foot or by car to a parking lot.

 Free ranger-led programs are offered at Zion Canyon and Kolob Canyons from April to November.
 Topics include geology, plants, animals, human history, and more.
 There are also family programs that are designed specifically for children.
 These are offered intermittently through March and April, and in the summer from Memorial Day through Labor Day Weekend.